rsapkf/rsapkf-site/src/content/articles/deploying-mdbook-site-netlify/deploying-mdbook-site-netlify.md

 This is a simple enough task but I came across some quirks and information that might be useful:

 - One of my sites is built using [mdBook](https://github.com/rust-lang/mdBook), a static site generator written in Rust but Netlify doesn't support Rust in its [build image](https://github.com/netlify/build-image) like Node, Python or Ruby.
-If you use `mdBook build` as build command, you'll get `mdBook : command not found` error in deploy log.
+If you use `mdbook build` as build command, you'll get `mdbook : command not found` error in deploy log.

 To solve this problem, use the following build command: